-MONTGOMERY GI BILL ACTIVE DUTY (AD, V)
+MONTGOMERY GI BILL® ACTIVE DUTY (AD, V)

-The MGIB-AD program provides up to 36 months of education benefits.
-This benefit may be used for degree and certificate programs, flight training, apprenticeship, on-the-job training, and correspondence courses.
+Also commonly known as Chapter 30, the MGIB-AD program provides up to 36 months of education benefits that may be used for degree and certificate programs, flight training, apprenticeship, on-the-job training, and correspondence courses.
 Remedial, deficiency, and refresher courses may be approved under certain circumstances.
 Generally, benefits are payable for 10 years following your release from active duty.
-This program is also commonly known as Chapter 30.
 Learn more at Veterans Affairs.

-CHAPTER 1606 MONTGOMERY GI BILL-SELECTED RESERVE (R, V)
+CHAPTER 1606 MONTGOMERY GI BILL®-SELECTED RESERVE (R, V)